Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/javascript-string-repeat.md

 It allows us to repeat a string an x number of times.

-This uses to be a tedious process making use of loops or while arrays.
+This used to be a tedious process using loops or while arrays.

-Now we can simply call `repeat()` on a string.
+Now we can call `repeat()` on a string.

 ## Making use of JavaScript string.repeat()

-As mentioned you can call this function on a string and it will repeat it an x number of times.
+As mentioned, you can call this function on a string, and it will repeat it an x number of times.

-This x is the one and only argument it takes.
+This x is the only argument it takes.

 ```js
 'two'.repeat(2);